 I am an active member of the American Public Health Association (APHA), the American College of Healthcare Executives (ACHE), the Medical Group Management Association (MGMA), and the Texas Hospital Association (THA) Leadership Development Council.
 I have extensive membership and board service experience with a number of other professional organizations including the Association of American Medical Colleges (AAMC), the Association of Academic Surgical Administrators (AASA), the Academy of Academic Administrators in Emergency Medicine (AAAEM), and the National Council on Administrative Fellowships (NCAF).
 I am a Lean-Six Sigma Green Belt and hold a Certificate in Academic Emergency Medicine Administration from the Society of Academic Emergency Medicine.

-Coming from a practitioner background, my scholarly efforts to date have primarily involved financial and operational questions in the clinical environment (e.g., impacts of professional medical coding on an academic emergency physician group, effects of operating room case scheduling optimization on a downstream intensive care unit).
-Currently, I am interested in further study of the relationship between public health practitioners/policy makers and the widespread issues with healthcare cost, quality, and access in the United States.
-As an extension, I am interested in exploring the development of a system to measure of public health contribution and apply ethical standards to public health decision making.
+Coming from a practitioner background, my scholarly efforts to date have primarily involved financial and operational questions in the clinical environment (e.g., impacts of professional medical coding on an academic emergency physician group, effects of operating room case scheduling optimization on a downstream intensive care unit, use of Lean Six Sigma methodologies to improve discharge paperwork for admission to an inpatient rehabilitation unit).
+Currently, though, I am interested in studying leadership and organizational behavior through the lens of stakeholder identification and influence, the relationships between public health practitioners and policy makers, and the widespread issues with healthcare cost, quality, and access in the United States.
+As an extension of this work, I am also interested in exploring the development of a system to measure and classify the influence of stakeholders on organizational behavior and of public health practitioners on policy makers in order to enrich the critical, ongoing conversations regarding public health decision making.